 - Soak 1 cup whole moong beans overnight, drain the next morning, then cover with a net for a whole day in a warm place.

-- I make the falafel mix a couple of hours before cooking for the flavors to blend.
+- I make the falafel mix a couple of hours before cooking for the flavours to blend.

 - You can serve with any spicy sauce if you like a little heat in your food.